 What vaccination do I need?

-What vaccination to get for volunteer abroad depends on your volunteer destination, your vaccination history, and your current medical or health conditions, so it's important to examine all factors and consult a doctor.
+What vaccination to get depends on your volunteer destination, your vaccination history, and your current medical or health conditions, so it's important to examine all factors and consult a doctor before beginning a course of pre-trip vaccinations.
 The Centre for Disease Control suggests the following vaccinations for these major volunteer destinations in Asia, Africa and Latin America.

-For most Asian countries, the standard suggested vaccines are similar; routine vaccines include MMR, chickenpox and the yearly flu shot, and many travellers are also encouraged to get Hepatitis A and Typhoid.
-Certain travellers might need Malaria, Rabies, Polio, Yellow Fever, Hepatitis B and Japanese Encephalitis vaccination, but these risks depend on where you’ll be and what you’ll be doing.
-Please consult the following CDC pages to learn about vaccines for volunteering In Asia.
+For most Asian countries, the standard suggested vaccines are similar; routine vaccines include MMR, chickenpox and the yearly flu shot, and many travelers are also encouraged to get Hepatitis A and Typhoid.
+Certain travelers might need Malaria, Rabies, Polio, Yellow Fever, Hepatitis B and Japanese Encephalitis vaccination, but these risks depend on where you’ll be and what you’ll be doing.
+Please consult the following CDC pages to learn about vaccines for volunteering abroad In Asia.

 - India http://wwwnc.cdc.gov/travel/destinations/traveler/none/india